 MyFi Studio

-We are a multimedia production studio and artist duo in Miami.
-MyFi Studio builds electronic music instruments and computer systems for creating art and music in real time.
+We are a multimedia production studio and artist duo.
+From Miami to Tokyo, MyFi Studio builds new instruments and computer systems for creating art and music in real time.
 Our custom tools are used for public programming, interactive installations, and live performance.

 Meet MyFi Studio